flutter/plugins/packages/url_launcher/url_launcher/README.md

 [![pub package](https://img.shields.io/pub/v/url_launcher.svg)](https://pub.dartlang.org/packages/url_launcher)

-A Flutter plugin for launching a URL in the mobile platform.
-Supports iOS and Android.
+A Flutter plugin for launching actions via URL schemes.
+Supports Android, iOS, macOS, and the web.

 ## Usage
 To use this plugin, add `url_launcher` as a [dependency in your pubspec.yaml file](https://flutter.dev/platform-plugins/).